 Begin by searching:

 Other member of your investigative team may have ideas about databases, websites, and journals they think you should search.
+Researchers at GW should check our subject research guides for suggestions, or check the libguides community for a guide on your subject.
 You may need to reformat your search keywords but always follow your search strategy.

 You might consider searching one or more of the following websites depending on your topic: